ParaView v5.4.0 | Patch Releases

-OpenFOAM is packaged for simple installation on Ubuntu Linux, which can be directly installed on Windows 10 and is available as a Docker image for other Linux and macOS
+OpenFOAM is packaged for simple installation on Ubuntu Linux, which can be directly installed on Windows and macOS.

 Using OpenFOAM for critical applications?
 Ensure ongoing maintenance of OpenFOAM, prioritised to your needs.